yuvnahr/React_2048_game/README.md

 # React_2048_game

-This is a React-based implementation of the classic 2048 game featuring animations and intuitive controls.
+This is a React-based implementation of the classic 2048 game.
 The game logic is fully handled on the frontend in JavaScript, eliminating backend dependencies.
-Styled with Tailwind CSS, it offers a responsive and modern UI.
-The clean architecture enables easy setup and future enhancements.
+Styled with Tailwind CSS, it offers a responsive and pleasing UI.

 ---